Quantum differential equation solvers: limitations and fast-forwarding

-We first study homogeneous ODEs, \emph{i.e.}, $b = 0$ in~\cref{eqn:ODE}.
+Here we focus on homogeneous ODEs, \emph{i.e.}, $b = 0$ in~\cref{eqn:ODE}.
+We remark that all of the results can be generalized to the inhomogeneous case where $b \neq 0$, as stated in details in~\cref{app:proofs_LB_inhomo}.
 Typical examples of homogeneous ODEs include quantum dynamics, where $A$ is an anti-Hermitian matrix, and imaginary time evolution, where $A$ is a Hermitian matrix.
 For technical simplicity, we consider a diagonalizable matrix $A$, \emph{i.e.}, there exist an invertible matrix $V$ and a diagonal matrix $D = \text{diag}\left(\lambda_1,\cdots,\lambda_N\right)$, such that $A = VDV^{-1}$.
 Note that here we do not assume $V$ to be unitary.
 We will first show that, once there exists a pair of eigenvalues with different real parts, then the scaling of generic quantum algorithms for this differential equation must be at least exponential in evolution time and real part gap.
 Our second result is that generic quantum ODE solvers will become less efficient if the coefficient matrix $A$ is more ``non-normal''.
 These two hardness results together imply that ``quantum algorithms for quantum dynamics'' is the most efficient.
 Finally, we apply our results to quantum algorithms for imaginary time evolution and show that the cost scales at least linearly in the decay of the solution norm.